-The Asset Management Plan identifies backlog maintenance issues across the District's property portfolio; improvement and transformation can progress within the resources that are available a) Capital Grants and Contributions
+The Asset Management Plan identifies backlog maintenance issues across the District's property portfolio; improvement and transformation can progress within the resources that are available.

 1.4 Sources of Capital Finance

 Decisions on capital spending are made against the background of diminishing resources.
 The main sources of capital finance available to the Council are: